google/skia-buildbot/task_scheduler/PROD.md

    service is enabled.

- - Check if there are any files in the directory /mnt/pd0/task_scheduler_workdir/trigger-backup.
+ - Check if there are any files in the directory `/mnt/pd0/task_scheduler_workdir/trigger-backup`.
 If not, check the systemd logs for task-scheduler-db-backup for errors.

+ - If the systemd timer failed to execute, you can trigger a manual backup by running `touch /mnt/pd0/task_scheduler_workdir/trigger-backup/task-scheduler-manual`.

- - Check logs for "Automatic DB backup failed" or other errors.
+ - Otherwise, check logs for "Automatic DB backup failed" or other errors.

 too_many_recent_db_backups